philipsdyoo/bingo/README.md

-# bingo
+# Customizable and Interactive BINGO Boards
-## Create custom and interactive BINGO boards
+## About

 Great for streams, group game nights, and more!